 Inspiration for my blogs can come from anywhere.
 This time, inspiration came unexpectedly from my eight-year old daughter.
-A few weeks ago we had been discussing a situation in the playground that had not gone so well for her and I said that it was really important to be assertive; to ask for what you want with respect for the other person and for yourself, or words to that effect; so when I asked my family what I should write my next blog about, my daughter instantly said “Why don’t you write about being assertive?”
+We had been discussing a situation in the playground that had not gone so well for her and I said that it was really important to be assertive; to ask for what you want with respect for the other person and for yourself, or words to that effect; so when I casually asked my family what I should write my next blog about, my daughter instantly said “Why don’t you write about being assertive?”
 So here we are!

 Assertiveness is the cornerstone of positive, healthy communication, where everyone gets to state their needs, have positive self-esteem, and have respect for themselves and for other people.
-Sounds good doesn’t it?
-The problem is, for various reasons we don’t always find it that easy to ask for what we want and so may be defensive, passive-aggressive (more on this later) or just plain aggressive, paving the way for resentment and negative confrontation.
+So far so good.
+The problem is that for various reasons we don’t always find it that easy to ask for what we want and so may be defensive, passive-aggressive (more on this later) or just plain aggressive, paving the way for resentment and negative confrontation.

 So in this blog we are going to:

 Define what assertiveness means,

 Explore why passive-aggressive behaviour holds us back from being assertive,

 Look at ways to develop your own assertiveness and foster a culture of assertiveness at work

 In order to define what assertiveness is, let’s first look at what it isn’t.
 Have you ever noticed how some people seem to find it easy to ask for things and state their needs in a way that nobody loses face?
 Whereas other people might get what they want, but in a way where they seem to be imposing their will on others?
 That is the difference between assertiveness and non-assertiveness.